 A successful APDU indicating "First Block" sets the current tag pointer and shall abort an uncompleted data object transfer.
-This applies even if the new tag is the same as the previous one.
+This applies for all tags defined in this clause, even if the new tag is the same as the previous one.